helenarichie/helenarichie.github.io/_posts/2021-01-10-Cholla's-New-Dust-Model.md

 It's hard to determine what's going on from observations alone, so simulations are being used to address this question, and some have even shown that these outflows are a viable transport mechanisms ([Aoyama et al. 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.478.4905A/abstract)).
 Galactic winds, however, are known to be multi-phase, with structure existing on scales smaller than the resolutions of most simulation codes, so simulation results are often not entirely consistent with observations (e.g. [Hirashita et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1794H/abstract)).
 Cholla is uniquely positioned to answer this question because of its massively parallel nature, which allows us to resolve physics that takes place on parsec-scales.
 Using this new dust model, Cholla simulations will give us our first real insight into what happens to dust when it's transported in a galactic wind.

 # Our Dust Model
 To understand how dust would behave in a galactic wind, the dust model that I'm writing for Cholla will account only for the processes that would be significant to dust in this environment: gas-phase metal accretion and thermal sputtering.
 These two processes cause dust to grow and get destroyed, respectively.
-To model these mechanisms, I'm using differential equations for dust density that are adapted from the [McKinnon et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.3775M/abstract) paper that introduces a dust model to the [Arepo code](https://ui.adsabs.harvard.edu/abs/2010MNRAS.401..791S/abstract).
+To model these mechanisms, I'm using differential equations for dust density that are adapted from the [McKinnon et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.3775M/abstract) and [McKinnon et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.1505M/abstract) papers that introduce a dust model to the [Arepo code](https://ui.adsabs.harvard.edu/abs/2010MNRAS.401..791S/abstract).

 ## Gas-Phase Metal Accretion
 Dust grows in size by accreting gas-phase metals of the same species, \\( i \\), according to the following equation: